audreylwn/audreylwn.github.io/_pages/cv.md

 Education
 ======
+* PhD in Psychiatry, University of Cambridge, 2019-2022
 * Bachelor (Hons.) in Psychology, National University of Singapore, 2013
-* PhD in Psychiatry, University of Cambridge, 2019-2022 (expected)

 Awards & Prizes